antor44/Audio-Transcription/README.md

 ---

 ### 🌐 AI Translation (Shared Settings)
-Both tabs support real-time translation using advanced AI models:
+Both buttons support real-time translation using advanced AI models:

 - **Enable Translation:** Check this to activate real-time translation.
 - **Gemini API Key:** If you intend to use a Gemini model, paste your Google Gemini API key here (you can get one for free from Google AI Studio).